snoyberg/posa-chapter/warp.md

 ### Avoiding locks

 Unnecessary locks are evil for programming.
-Our code sometime uses unnecessary locks imperceptibly because, internally, the runtime systems or libraries use locks.
+Our code sometimes uses unnecessary locks imperceptibly because, internally, the runtime systems or libraries use locks.
 To implement high-performance servers, we need to identify such locks and